 Wentworth Garden Centre

-Major renovation projects have been undertaken over several decades and the overgrown, neglected gardens are now transformed into what are now a delight to visit.
+Major renovation projects have been undertaken over several decades and the overgrown, neglected gardens have been transformed into what are a delight to visit.

-There is so much to discover around every corner including a bear pit, fallow deer, maze, rock garden, Italian gardens, ponds, pools, fountains, statuary.
+There is so much to discover around every corner including a bear pit, fallow deer, maze, rock garden, Italian gardens, ponds, pools, fountains and statuary.
 These beautiful gardens offer something to pique the interest of all the family.

 The gardens are an important habitat to a huge array of wildlife including birds, mammals, insects, amphibians and plant life.